 I’ve paid for this kind of content with cold hard cash so, for me, an email is cheap.

 If you sit down in your pajamas behind a screen all day, don’t be discouraged.
-You can also make videos that show how you get the things you do done.
+You can also make videos that show how you get the things you do, done.
 For example, you could walk someone through the rationale behind how you create content or source products for your business.

 This is similar to a behind the scenes video.
-Where the behind the scenes video focuses on your thought process and the culture of your business this one focuses on the step by step tactics.
+Where a behind the scenes video focuses on your thought process and the culture of your business this one focuses on the step by step tactics.

 To achieve any level of success, you’re sure to have created a few processes that you use all the time.
 You may even have videos that you’ve used to train your assistants or team members.